 Our goals are to encourage our students to have an authentic relationship with Christ, an appreciation for the authority of Scripture, and an understanding of the importance of the local church and Sunday morning worship—all in a life-giving, non-judgmental environment.

+We now offer a Colorado TAG experience to high school and college students.
 On Saturday, July 9th, a few 18-24 year-olds will arrive in Colorado Springs from around the country to experience our first TAG intensive.
 They will experience three weeks of the best of Colorado (hiking, camping, climbing, rafting, etc.) along with life-giving Christian discipleship and life skills training.

 If you know a student who might benefit from attending this summer’s three week Colorado TAG Intensive, log onto Saint James Church.
 In the upper right hand corner, click on Ministries and then from the drop down, click on Colorado TAG Intensive and explore our site.
 Or you may log on directly to Colorado TAG Intensive, or call Aaron Wright, our Colorado TAG Intensive Director, at 1(334) 202-1512.